Lashuk1729/Telecom-Customer-Churn/README.md

 ## Motivation

-For all companies that bill customers on a regular basis, one of the main variables is churning.
-So, __INSAID__ provided me with the oppurtunity to applying ML techniques to predicting customer.
+For all companies that bill customers on a regular basis, one of the main variables is churning. __INSAID__ provided me with the oppurtunity to applying ML techniques to predicting customer.
 I have to see if I could identify the key reasons behind customer churn & if possible, create a model that would help retain the same customers.

 ### Python Libraries
 - pandas